 Water Charity funds will be used to purchase the tanks, gutters, fittings (such as elbows, “T” fittings, and couplings), and nails.
 In addition, the funds will pay for the cost of transportation, as well as the platforms for tanks to sit.

 The project committee headed by Mr. Masawe will retain the carpenter and oversee the construction from beginning to end.
-He will also take responsibility to purchase materials and for its transport.
+He will also take responsibility to purchase materials and for their transport.

-The community is providing for aiding material purchase and labor costs.
+The community is providing for aiding material purchases and labor costs.
 The project committee with Mr. Masawe supervision is working closely with the community.